-Less than significant impact.
+No impact.
 According to Chapter 4, Quality of Life, of the General Plan, scenic resources within the City include the broad sweep of the Santa Clara Valley, the hills and mountains which frame the valley floor, the Baylands, and the urban skyline, particularly high-rise development.
-Scenic corridors that afford aesthetic views have been designated to help preserve thoroughfares that provide vistas of the City's scenic resources.
-Additionally, the General Plan identifies gateways, urban corridors, and rural scenic corridors as important scenic resources.
+Scenic corridors that afford aesthetic views have been designated to help preserve thoroughfares that provide vistas of City's scenic resources.
+Additionally, the General Plan identifies gateways, urban corridors, and Rural Scenic Corridors as important scenic resources.
 Gateways announce to a visitor or resident that they are entering the City or a unique neighborhood.
-Urban Corridors designated in the General Plan are all State and Interstate Highways within the City's Sphere of Influence.
-Together, Gateways and Urban Corridors contribute greatly to the overall image of the City and the image of its individual communities.
-The City's Sphere of Influence contains a number of rural scenic corridors, and the General Plan includes several policies that are intended to preserve and enhance these attractive natural and man-made vistas.
+Urban corridors designated in the General Plan are all State and Interstate Highways within the City's Sphere of Influence (SOI).
+Together, gateways and urban corridors contribute greatly to the overall image of the City and the image of its individual communities.
+The City's SOI also contains a number of Rural Scenic Corridors.
+The General Plan has several policies that are intended to preserve and enhance these attractive natural and manufactured vistas.